indigo-biosystems/hyperion/README.md

 A client might send a request with the header:

-`Accept: application/vnd.indigobio.user-v1+json`
+`Accept: application/vnd.indigobio-ascent.user-v1+json`

-which indicates that the server must return a "user" message, version 1, formatted as JSON.
+which indicates that the server must return an "ascent.user" message, version 1, formatted as JSON.
 If the server does not support this, it must return a 400-level error (discussed below).